I Met Pope Leo XIV in Rome — Here’s How You Can Too

-How Disabled People Can Meet Pope Francis
+How Disabled People Can Meet Pope Leo

-Pope Francis holds a papal general audience in Vatican City’s St. Peter’s Square at 9:00 a.m. local time on Wednesdays.
+Pope Leo holds a papal general audience in Vatican City’s St. Peter’s Square at 9:00 a.m. local time on Wednesdays.
 A complete calendar of papal audiences is published online.
 At each general audience, the pope illuminates a teaching of the Catholic faith through catechesis and offers an apostolic blessing to those in attendance.
 Following the audience, he greets invited guests as well as people with disabilities and recently married couples.

 Tickets to the Papal General Audience